stackitcloud/stackit-cli/docs/stackit_network_create.md

       --no-ipv4-gateway                 If set to true, the network doesn't have an IPv4 gateway --no-ipv6-gateway                 If set to true, the network doesn't have an IPv6 gateway --non-routed                      If set to true, the network is not routed and therefore not accessible from other networks
+      --routing-table-id string         The ID of the routing-table for the network
 ```

 ### Options inherited from parent commands